 Mrs. Rita, of "Roka", a small store on 134 Adrianou Street in Plaka.

-Mrs. Rita, of "Roka", a tiny little store on 134 Adrianou Street in Plaka, with handwoven tapestries and traditional paintings on wood, tableclothes, runners, etc, many of which she creates herself, also provides shelter and food for stray dogs and cats.
-I never fail to greet her, since I pass by at least twice daily from her store, and I am always rewarded by her kindness and her smile.
-You may reach her by telephone at +30 210 322 0027 or firstname.lastname@example.org or email@example.com, or by snailmail at 134 Adrianou St., 105 58 Athens, Greece.
+Mrs. Rita, of "Roka", a tiny little store on 134 Adrianou Street in Plaka, with handwoven tapestries and traditional paintings on wood, tableclothes, runners, etc, many of which she creates herself, also provides shelter, water and food for stray dogs and cats.
+I never fail to greet her, since I pass by very often from her store, and I am always rewarded by her kindness and her smile.
+You may reach her by telephone at +30 210 322 0027 or email@example.com or firstname.lastname@example.org, or by snailmail at 134 Adrianou St., 105 58 Athens, Greece.

 Closeby, we recommend Electra Palace for your stay, a modern, centrally located, 5-star hotel offering personalized service, a beautiful rooftop pool and well-appointed rooms with a buffet breakfast included.
 The spacious rooms are equipped with AC and satellite TV.
 Thoughtful touches also include bathrobes and slippers.
 Some rooms offer direct views of the Acropolis.
 Guests can start their day with Greek Breakfast provided in the dining area.
 Electra Palace Hotel's rooftop looks directly to the Acropolis and has a lovely pool area and a restaurant serving Mediterranean cuisine.
 The hotel is within walking distance from most of Athens' main attractions.
 Syntagma Square is less than 5 minutes' walk away and the Parliament and shopping districts are nearby.